INSIDE: Everything you need to know about the NATURAL HISTORY MUSEUM LONDON Kids Exhibitions & Events

 Entrance to the Natural History Museum for Kids in London

 Enter via Exhibition Road for the BEST London museum entrance YOU EVER DID SEE!

 Don’t even think about entering through any other door.

 Natural History Museum London Red Zone

-We entered through the Exhibition Road entrance and hit the Red Zone, with Earth Hall and a Stegosaurus skeleton, AND with its’ super imposing Earth Ball escalator.
+When you enter the Exhibition Road entrance and hit the Red Zone, with Earth Hall and a Stegosaurus skeleton, spot the super imposing Earth Ball escalator.

 The escalator leads you upwards into Volcanoes and Earthquakes, where you can experience a Japanese earthquake for real.